jerrygerou/extract_transform_load/README.md

 # extract-transform-load

-RedShelf Coding Challenge
+Coding Challenge
 ==========================

 *Problem*

-The RedShelf Business Intelligence Team has submitted a request for an ETL (Extract, Transform, Load) job and you are tasked with writing a program that will be used as part of the ETL task.
+The Business Intelligence Team has submitted a request for an ETL (Extract, Transform, Load) job and you are tasked with writing a program that will be used as part of the ETL task.
 The BI team needs to take historical textbook purchase data and separate it into some pre-defined buckets that will make it easier for them to generate their daily reports.